superbrothers/kubernetes-docs/kubectl_config_get-contexts.md

   # List all the contexts in your kubeconfig file
   kubectl config get-contexts

-  # Describe one context in your kubeconfig file.
+  # Describe one context in your kubeconfig file
   kubectl config get-contexts my-context
 ```